 A share consists of 1-2 bags of fresh organic produce each week containing a diverse rainbow of flavors that can include vegetables and herbs.
 Flowers, seasonal apple cider and eggs are also available to order for an extra fee.
-Members can either pay for the whole season up front ($750.00 for a full share) OR pay weekly ($25.00 for a full share, $15.00 for a half share).
+Members can either pay for the whole season up front ($750 for a regular share, $450 for small share) OR pay weekly ($30 for a regular share, $20 for a small share).

 The typical season runs from June – November.

 Berks County Intermediate Unit (BCIU) Education Centre | 2101 Centre Ave.
 Reading, PA | 3:30 – 5:00 pm